trevordowdle/trevordowdle.github.io/_posts/2017-03-14-net-worth-update.md

 I caved into the Zelda hype (it is a really fun game) and purchased a Nintendo Switch, we also purchased three planter boxes.
 For the first time we plan to grow our own vegatables.
-If all goes well that should help us save money in the future.
+If all goes well and our veggies don't die, that should help us save money in the future.

 I am putting enough money away to maximize my HSA and Roth IRA by the end of the year.
 I am also contributing enough to maximize my employers match in my 401k.